-There are four basic political traditions in the Western world: conservatism, classical liberalism, social liberalism and socialism.
-The present-day Right consists of conservatism and classical liberalism, while the Left comprises social liberalism and socialism.
+There are four basic political traditions in the Western world: conservatism, classical liberalism, left liberalism and socialism.
+The present-day Right consists of conservatism and classical liberalism, while the Left comprises left liberalism and socialism.

 Once upon a time in the 18th century

 As recently as 250 years ago, there were no conservatives, liberals or socialists.
 The defining event in the emergence of modern political thought was the French Revolution of 1789.

 The original conservatives were the opponents of the Revolution.
 They liked kings, aristocrats, churches, feudalism and a traditional agrarian form of society.
 The more moderate conservatives - like Edmund Burke - contented themselves with defending in general terms the virtues of continuity and tradition, and accepted that freedom had a valid role to play alongside stability and order.
 The more extreme conservatives - like Joseph de Maistre - were advocates of absolute monarchy, theocratic governance and severe punishments for anyone who stepped out of line.
 Moderate conservatives tended to be British and extreme conservatives tended to be French (although Burke was Irish and de Maistre was a Savoyard).

 Their opponents were the liberals.
 They advocated a new form of society based on reason and liberty.
 They wanted to replace traditional monarchies with constitutions and parliaments.
 They also wanted individual nations to have the right to independence and self-determination.
 The conservatives thought that they were naive fools who were recklessly tearing up society by the roots.
 When the reign of terror began in France, followed by the rise of Napoleon, it looked like they might have a point.